Last Updated On:

 Unlike a blog post, your video cannot do much to rank higher in the search engine results pages (SERPs).
 You need to develop content around the video that can give it much-needed traction.

-The Googlebot cannot read videos, so it’s important to optimize the content of the page the video is posted on.
+The Googlebot cannot read videos, so for video SEO, it’s important to optimize the content of the page the video is posted on.

 The search engines will crawl through the text on the page and will rank the video based on that.
 Which means that you need to do keyword research and write high-quality content on the page where the video is located.